dib-lab/2021-paper-metapangenomes/manuscript.md

 All code is available at github.com/taylorreiter/2021-panmers (results section 1), github.com/taylorreiter/2021-orpheum-sim (results section 2), and https://github.com/taylorreiter/2021-metapangenome-example (results section 3).

 ### Selection of benchmarking species for pangenome analysis
-We selected a species representative for each of the 23 phyla in GTDB rs202.
+We selected a species representative for each of the 23 phyla in GTDB rs202 [@doi:10.1093/nar/gkab776].
 To select representative species, we first filtered species with fewer than 20 representatives and greater than 1000 representatives.
 While this approach scales beyond 1000 genomes, we elected to benchmark smaller sets to iterate over the potential parameter space more quickly.
 Of species remaining after filtering, we selected the species within each phyla that had the largest number of genomes.
 We downloaded these genomes from GenBank.
-Species names are in table XXX.
+Species names are recorded in **Figure @fig:tree_fig**.

 ### Calculating the gene-based pangenome with roary
-To calculate the gene-based pangenome, we first annotated each genome using prokka with the `--metagenome` flag.
+To calculate the gene-based pangenome, we first annotated each genome using prokka [@doi:10.1093/bioinformatics/btu153].
-We then used the resulting GFF annotations files to calculate the pangenome with roary using default settings.
+We then used the resulting GFF annotations files to calculate the pangenome with roary using default settings [@doi:10.1093/bioinformatics/btv421].

 ### Calculating the k-mer based pangenome with sourmash
-To calculate k-mer based pangenomes, we used sourmash `sketch` to generate signatures from the prokka-predicted amino acid sequences (`.faa` files).
+To calculate k-mer based pangenomes, we used sourmash `sketch` to generate signatures from the bakta-predicted amino acid sequences (`.faa` files) [@doi:10.21105/joss.00027].
 We used the protein alphabet (k = 7, 8, 9, 10, 11), dayhoff alphabet (k = 13, 15, 17), and the hydrophobic-polar alphabet (k = 27, 31).
 All signatures were calculated with a scaled value of 100.
 The scaled parameter controls the fraction of the total k-mers represented by the sketch; a scaled value of 100 indicates that 1/100th of the distinct k-mers in a genome were included in each sketch.